aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/arch_overview.png" alt="Lab 1 Architecture Overview"/></p>

 At the top of the diagram is the web application that provides the user interface for our onboarding and authentication flows.
 This connects to the microservices via an API Gateway.
-Below the API Gateway are the various microservices needed to support these flows.
+Below the API Gateway are the various microservices needed to support these onboarding flows.
 Tenant Registration is the orchestrator of the onboarding process, invoking the User Manager (to create users in **Amazon Cognito**) and the Tenant Manager (to create tenants).
 The Authentication Manager authenticates users via the User Manager service.

 ### What You'll Be Building
 As you progress through Lab 1 you'll be creating, configuring, and deploying the elements described above.
 The following is a breakdown of the steps that you'll be executing to get your SaaS onboarding and authentication experience off the ground:
-* Create and Manage User Identity – For this scenario, we'll be using the User Pool construct from Amazon Cognito to manage users and handle user identity.
-In this part of the lab we'll take you through the steps to setup the Amazon Cognito environment and deploy the User Management microservice.
+* Create and Manage User Identity – For this scenario, we'll be using Cognito User Pools to manage users and handle user identity.
+In this part of the lab we'll take you through the steps to setup the Amazon Cognito environment.
-* Create and Manage Tenants – Next, we'll create a DynamoDB database that will be used to store our tenant data.
-Then, we'll deploy the Tenant Management microservice.
-* Enabled Tenant Onboarding – Now that we can represent users and tenants, we'll add the Tenant Registration microservice, and configure the web application to connect to the application to the underlying microservices.
-We'll then onboard a tenant and verify the system created all the appropriate elements.
-* Authenticate Users – Once we've created a new tenant, we will be able to authenticate against the system.
-We'll deploy our orchestration services that own authentication and complete the onboarding process.

-**Note**: the GitHub repository referenced throughout this document can be found at: https://github.com/aws-samples/aws-saas-factory-bootcamp
+* Create and Manage Users – Next, we'll examine the User microservice and see how it provides an abstraction API on top of Amazon Cognito.
+We'll exercise the User microservice by hand using the command line.
+* Enabled Tenant Onboarding – In part 3, we'll look at the features of the Tenant microservice and see how it maintains tenant level data separate from useres.
+We'll exercise the Tenant microservice by hand using the command line.
+* Orchestrated Onboarding – Finally, we'll launch the web UI experience and onboard a new tenant and its first admin user.
+This brings all the pieces together and shows how Cognito manages the heavy lifting of the authentication flow.
+We'll add a non-admin user to the same tenant and see how authorization compliments authentication to restrict access to certain features.
+We'll finish up by examining the underlying JWT technology used for security tokens.

 ## Part 1 - Create and Manage User Identity
-Our goal for this lab is to configure all the elements of Amazon Cognito that will be used to onboard, manage, and authenticate users.
-We'll also introduce the ability to associate users with tenants that will allow us to create a SaaS Identity.
-Finally, we'll deploy a User Management microservice to manage our interactions with Cognito.
+Our goal for part 1 is to configure all the elements of Amazon Cognito that will be used to onboard, manage, and authenticate users.
+We'll also introduce the ability to associate users with tenants, allowing us to create a **SaaS Identity**.

-In this bootcamp, we'll be associating each tenant with a separate user pool.
-Then, configuring the pool to apply the onboarding and identity settings of our tenants.
+In this bootcamp, we'll be associating each tenant with a separate Cognito User Pool.
+Each pool is configured the same way to apply the onboarding and identity settings of our tenants.

 **Step 1** - Navigate to the Amazon Cognito service in the AWS Console and select **"Manage User Pools"** from the Cognito Screen.